unforswearing/bash_semver/README.md

 #### Adding or updating a subpatch

 Option `-s` is append only. when passing a version to without a so-called "subpatch", option `-s` will append "a" as the subpatch to the version as "version-a".
-If the version already has a subpatch that is in the format `-[aA-zZ]`, the subpatch will be incrmented, eg: version `1.5.2-r` will increment to `1.5.2-s`. incrementation of single letters works through letter z.
+If the version already has a subpatch that is in the format `-[aA-zZ]`, the subpatch will be incrmented, eg: version `1.5.2-r` will increment to `1.5.2-s`.
+Incrementation of single letters works through letter z.

 #### Subpatches and metadata